bitcubico/english/rules.md

 Spanish|English
 ---|---
-¡Qué hwrmoso! | How beautiful!
+¡Qué hermoso! | How beautiful!
 ¡Qué grosero! | How rude!
 ¡Qué interesante | How interesting!